-This is my mini meadow pictured in July.
-In this part of the area I’ve got wild carrot just beginning to bloom, some knapweed, a mallow and some yarrow.
-The grasses however are beginning to look dry and past their best.
-In other parts of the mini-meadow the plants have collapsed so I need to decide when to cut the wildflower meadow
+This is my mini-meadow pictured in July.
+In this part of the area, I’ve got wild carrot just beginning to bloom, some knapweed, mallow and some yarrow.
+The grasses, however, are beginning to look dry and past their best.
+In other parts of the mini-meadow, the plants have collapsed so I need to decide when to cut the wildflower meadow

-In a traditional hay meadow the plants are mown down and dried to create animal feed.
-Naturally farmers want the winter feed for their creatures to be as nutritious as possible so they time the hay cut for when the seeds have set but have not yet dropped.
+In a traditional hay meadow, the plants are mown down and dried to create animal feed.
+Naturally, farmers want the winter feed for their creatures to be as nutritious as possible so the time the hay cut for when the seeds have set but have not yet dropped.
 That usually happens in June.

 As gardeners though, we’re growing a wildflower meadow for a different reason.
 We want an attractive area that’s great for wildlife.
 So we need to manage the area, not for food, but to maximise the benefits we’re after.

 A decorative Meadowmat wildflower area would normally be mown a little later in the year that farmers cut their hay.
 What does that mean to the gardener?
 It means that you’re allowing the plants to complete their reproductive cycle and therefore you will see more mature seedheads and you may see more spent foliage.

 At what point should you mow your meadow?